EcosystemEcologyLab/AGB-products/CONTRIBUTING.md

 5. Name layers after the year or years they represent
 6. If input data is in vector format, rasterize to a reasonable resolution
 7. Create the output directory if necessary
-8. Write out as a cloud-optimized geotiff using the "COG" GDAL driver
+8. Write out as a cloud-optimized GEOtiff using the "COG" GDAL driver
 9.  **Return the output file path if successful**

 Currently, we are not re-projecting data to a common CRS or merging tiles.